-February 15, 2010 USS Peleliu is currently underway off the West Coast conducting AV-8B Harrier Deck Landing Qualifications.
-LHA 5 successfully completed the Board of Inspection and Survey (INSURV) Feb.
-5, concluding a five-day evaluation of the Iron Nickel's compartments and equipment.
+February 15, 2010 USS Peleliu is currently underway in the SOCAL Op.
+Area conducting AV-8B Harrier Deck Landing Qualifications.
+LHA 5 successfully completed the Board of Inspection and Survey (INSURV) assessment on Feb.
+5.

 February 22, The Peleliu ARG is currently participating in initial integration exercise, with the 15th Marine Expeditionary Unit (MEU), off the coast of southern California.